aTrotier/a_MP2RAGE_CS_360/README.md

 ## TO DO

-- [ ] Calcul du TR sans inversion
+- [ ] Ajouter controle du 2eme pulse
 - [ ] Reorder line to read kspace center at TI
-- [ ] Calcul du temps total

 - [ ] CS mask with vd poisson
 - [ ] Reconstruction avec Julia
-- [ ] Ajouter controle du 2eme pulse

-- [ ] Forcer l'utilisation de l'inversion

 ## TO TEST
 - [ ] sur cerveaux